Rider Guide

 START

-East Rim, the official vehicle free route and approximately 25 miles, will open at 8:00 am and will remain closed to vehicles until 4:00 pm.
-The East Rim can take roughly 4 hours to complete, give or take an hour based on individual experience levels.
+East Rim Drive, the official vehicle-free route and approximately 25 miles, will open at 8:00 am and will remain closed to vehicles until 4:00 pm.
+The East Rim Drive can take roughly 4 hours to complete, give or take an hour based on individual experience levels.
 Please plan accordingly and start at an appropriate time.
-Riders can choose to continue past the vehicle free portion and complete the entire Rim Drive, which makes the ride a total of 33 miles.
-The additional stretch of riding with traffic and no shoulder does have a significant incline in narrow switchbacks for a small section, but is a great accomplishment for those that complete it.
-You can refer to the map to help better understand where the Start locations are located.
+Riders can choose to continue past the vehicle-free portion and complete the entire Rim Drive, which makes the ride a total of 33 miles.
+The additional stretch of riding with traffic and no shoulder does have a significant incline in narrow switchbacks for a 3 mile section, but it is a great accomplishment for those who complete it.

 CHECK IN

-We ask that ALL riders, runners and walkers, registered or not, please check in the morning of the ride at either the North Junction or Park HQ.
+We ask that ALL riders, runners, and walkers please check in the morning of the ride at either the North Check in (first pullout on the left of East Rim Drive near North Junction) or Park HQ.
+This information is vital to assist with planning for the event's continued success in future years.

 EQUIPMENT

 Please perform a thorough inspection of your equipment BEFORE event day.
 Check your equipment and don’t forget your helmet.
-It is a good idea to come prepared to fix a flat or tube, however, each rest stop will have a basic bike repair kit available (but will not be for every bike type).
+It is a good idea to come prepared to fix a flat or tube; however, each rest stop will have a basic bike repair kit available (however, it will not be suitable for all bike types).

 PARK FEES

-Park Fees still apply to anyone entering Crater Lake National Park during the Ride the Rim event.
+Although there is no registration fee for this event, Park Fees still apply to anyone entering Crater Lake National Park during Ride the Rim.
 It is strongly encouraged to purchase your pass online ahead of time to help cut down the time at the entrance stations.
-You can both view and purchase your passes HERE
+You can both view and purchase your passes HERE.
+Please ensure you download or print your pass before visiting the park, as cell service is limited.

 TIPS ON PURCHASING AN ONLINE PASS: